Denmarks Social Democrat Leader Forms Leftist Govt - UrduPoint

 "Did they forget to discuss how to pay the bill...?"
 Rasmussen asked.

-- A "humane" welcome - On immigration, the four parties agreed to not make sweeping changes, but to soften some reception conditions in the name of a more "humane" policy.
+- A "humane" welcome - On immigration, the four coalition partners agreed to not make sweeping changes, but to soften some reception conditions in the name of a more "humane" policy.

 Specifically, Frederiksen, who last year presented a policy proposal which included sending "non-Western" migrants to North African camps while their applications are processed, announced Denmark would again start receiving refugees under the United Nations quota system.